Production Access & Ingress Guide

 Authentication Considerations

-Real-time Monitoring & WebSockets
+Real-time Monitoring (SSE)

 - Timeouts: Increase the proxy's read/write timeouts (as shown in the Nginx example above) to prevent premature connection drops.